 - Scroll down to Bluetooth and select the (i) button next to your AirPods.

 - In the About section, look at Version to see what your AirPods currently use.

 If it does not have the latest firmware, place your headphones into their case and place the case near your device.
 It should update after that!

 How to turn off spatial audio head-tracking for all apps

-First, just change your setting for spatial audio to Fixed or select Off, if you don’t want spatial audio at all for the app you’re currently using.
+First, change your setting for spatial audio to Fixed or select Off, if you don’t want spatial audio for the app you’re currently using.

 Don’t worry, you still hear your music or whatever audio source you’re listening too.
 It just won’t use Apple’s spatial audio AI feature.

 If you want to turn off head tracking for just one app on your iPhone or iPad:

 - Start playing a song or video in that app then open Control Center.

 - Tap the Volume Controller for your AirPods or Beats.